HarshShah2812/Plant-Co-Performance-Dashboard/README.md

 <img width="808" alt="Screenshot 2024-07-17 at 19 53 08" src="https://github.com/user-attachments/assets/1f22236f-4c19-4cf1-bcef-ee2969130ad4">

-The last thing I did was filter out 2022 from the YTD slicer, as there is no PYTD data for 2021 in the dataset to make comparisons with.
+The last thing I did was filter out 2022 from the YTD slicer, as there is no PYTD data for 2021 in the dataset to make comparisons with, leaving only 2023 and 2024.

 ## Final Result